ManviSingh20/git-githubversion-control/README.md

 1. git init main - Initiate a git
 2. git status - Check which files are in the staging area.

-*Note - The staging area in Git is an intermediate space where we can prepare and organize our changes before committing them to the repository.
-It acts as a buffer between our  working directory (where files are modified) and the commit history (the permanent record of changes).

 3. git add <fileName> - Adding file to the staging area.
 4. open -a <"App name"> <fileName> - Open file with a specific application.
 5. git commit -m <"Message"> - Used to commit the files.
 Here, -m is the message tag.